Why AI Real Estate Photography? | RealVision AI

 But here's the problem: traditional professional photography is expensive and slow.
 A typical shoot costs $300–$600, plus $100–$400 for retouching, and takes three to five days to deliver.
 If a seller wants virtual staging, add another $300 per room.
 Multiply that by 50 listings a year, and an agent is looking at $30,000+ annually on visuals alone.

 And the consequences of not adopting?
-According to a 2024 study by Forrester, firms that delayed AI adoption in customer-facing functions saw a 17% decline in lead conversion over two years.
+A 2024 Forrester study found that firms that delayed AI adoption in customer-facing functions saw a 17% decline in lead conversion over two years.
 In real estate, where the first impression is almost always digital, that's a direct hit to commissions.
+The NAR's 2025 Technology Survey indicates that 67% of agents believe AI tools are essential for staying competitive.

 The gap between listings that use AI and those that don't is growing every month.
 In 2026, the question is no longer "should I try it?" but "how quickly can I integrate it?"